AltSchool/ember-cli-react/README.md

 **Experimental Addon**

-This was built as a prototype to evaluate using react inside of our Ember apps.
+This was built as a prototype to evaluate using React inside of our Ember apps.
 We are not yet using it in production.
 PRs and constructive questions and comments via [GitHub issues](https://github.com/AltSchool/ember-cli-react/issues/new) are highly